Updated April 24, 2017

 Current Trail Conditions

-Rancho Cañada del Oro Open Space Preserve is OPEN with no restrictions.
+Rancho Cañada del Oro Open Space Preserve: OPEN with no restrictions.

 New Unmanned Aerial Systems (UAS) and Drone Policy